RS-PYTHON/RS-PYTHON.github.io/_pages/index.md

   - image_path: /assets/images/station/Svalbard_Ground_System_(33796875886).jpg
     alt: "RS-Server external data sources"
     title: "RS-Server staging"
-    excerpt: 'RS-Server provides staging functionality to retrieves product from external data sources.
-RS-Server can provide access to auxillary data from ADGS station.
-It can also provide access to Telemetry raw data from CADIP stations, sentinel level-0 product from LTA or Level-1 and Level-2 from PRIP.'
+    excerpt: "RS-Server offers staging functionality with access control for retrieving products from external data sources.
+RS-Server grants access to auxiliary data from the AUXIP station, as well as telemetry raw data from CADIP stations.
+It will also provide access to Sentinel level-0 products from LTA and Level-1 and Level-2 products from PRIP."
     url: "/portfolio/staging"
     btn_label: "Read More"
     btn_class: "btn--primary"